bbgdzxng1/cta608-in-vbi/README.md

 ### This script doesn't do much, right?

 This script just takes an simple hardcoded array of CTA-608 two-byte words (the same as used in SCC) and encodes those two-byte words into a series of sequential video frames, to _simulate_ Line-21 analog closed captions.
-It is a badly, written proof of concept.
+It is a badly written proof of concept.
 - You can't set the timings.
 - You can't pipe stuff in.
 It is a proof of concept.
 - You can't send the script an SCC file.
 It is _not_ an SCC convertor, processor or encoder.